AviatrixSystems/Docs/HowTos/secure_edge_workflow.rst

 Deploying Aviatrix Secure Edge 1.0 for VMware ESXi
 ==================================================

 Aviatrix Secure Edge has a virtual form factor that lets you deploy an Edge Gateway as a standard virtual machine (VM).
-This document provides step-by-step instructions for deploying Aviatrix Secure Edge in a private or public Cloud network.The instructions in this document show you how to set up an Edge Gateway in VMware ESXi.
+This document provides step-by-step instructions for deploying Aviatrix Secure Edge in a private or public Cloud network.
+The instructions in this document show you how to set up an Edge Gateway in VMware ESXi.

 For deployment diagrams and additional information, refer to `Aviatrix Secure Edge FAQ <http://docs.aviatrix.com/HowTos/secure_edge_faq.html>`_.